-- 1. To introduce you to the a) The Disability Amount, b) The Caregiver Amount and - c) The T2201 Disability Tax Credit Certificate used to secure them. - 2.
+- To introduce you to the a) The Disability Amount, b) The Canada Caregiver Credit and The T2201 Disability Tax Credit Certificate - 2.
 To share a FREE Re-File Process to Get Back Taxes That Should Never Have Paid. - 3.
 To highlight many of the Tax Deductions, Credits and Benefits available to people with disabilities and their families.